dohjon/ansible-mac/README.md

 ssh-keygen -t ed25519 -C "email@domain or comment"
 ```

-Configure ssh/config to use/point to new SSH key
+Copy ssh/config.template to ~/.ssh/config and configure to use/point to new SSH key
 ```sh
 IdentityFile ~/.ssh/<REDACTED>
 ```